1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 <div id='nominations-average'></div>

-Over the last 20 years, the
+Over the last 20 years, the accemdy has prefered picked best actresses with fewer previous nominations than their other nommines.

 #### Animating data